-MELANA SULLIVAN: Hi.
-My name is Melana Sullivan [misspelled?
-01:23:19] and I am a health consultant.
+MILENA SULLIVAN: Hi.
+My name is Milena Sullivan, and I am a health consultant.
 I wanted to hear from you a little bit more on the division of resources for the needs of countries overseas and also our own population here, specifically with respect to pandemic preparedness, medical countermeasures.
 I know that those tend to be more of the HHS responsibility, BARDA, but how much does the DOD get involved with that, in view, for example, the avian influenza outbreak now that we're facing?